Rules of Engagement

-- Fast boots will be disabled on the world map when in war mode.
+- Fast boots will be disabled on the world map when in combat mode against a player.

 - Guilds at war can loot each other.
 Looting is restricted to weapons and stackable such as arrows, bandages, potions, reagents, and gold.
-(Mechanics may be implemented to facilitate this).
 House keys may not be looted.
 Houses may not be looted.

 - No Res-Killing